 - Recently published essays: “The Nazis Used it, We Use it,” London Review of Books (39:12, June 15, 2017).
 “Operation Starvation“, an Occasional Paper published by the World Peace Foundation (June 16, 2017).
 On the November 22, 2017, the Guardian published an article citing Alex de Waal’s argument that the UK, US and others on the Security Council; and a podcast interview with de Waal.

-May 11: Cork: UCC Center for Global Development
+May 10: Cork: The Memory and Utility of Mass Starvation, UCC Center for Global Development